 If you enter the depth in a cycle as a positive value, the control reverses the calculation of the pre-positioning.
 The tool moves at rapid traverse in the tool axis to set-up the clearance below the workpiece surface!
+There is a danger of collision!

-- ► Enter depth as negative - ► Use the machine parameter displayDepthErr (no. 201003) to specify whether the control should display an error message (on) or not (off) if a positive depth is entered - This cycle monitors the defined usable length LU of the tool.
+- ► Enter depth as negative - ▶ Use the machine parameter displayDepthErr (no. 201003) to specify whether the control should display an error message (on) or not (off) if a positive depth is entered - This cycle monitors the defined usable length LU of the tool.
 If the LU value is less than the DEPTH Q201, the control will display an error message.